christopher-nemeth/unWined/README.md

 - Learn and incorpoate OAuth to have users.
 - Add camera feature for users to take pictures of the wine they try.
 - Incorporate a feed to see what your friends are drinking once there are users adding data to the database.

+## Setup Instructions

+To run this project locally:

+1. Fork and clone this repo
+2. In your command line run: `git clone {your-forked-repo-link}`
+3. Run `npm install`
+4. From ./unWined/client/unWined/ you can run `npm start` to load the project in expo.

+## Contact Author
+Christopher Nemeth
+cnemeth1@gmail.com

+If you would like to contribute please contact me here.

+--
+MIT License